 PTSD can affect anyone at any age who has been exposed to a traumatic event where he/she experienced terror, threat (or perceived threat) to life, limb or sanity, and his/her ability to cope was overwhelmed.
 Conservative estimates show that 9–10 percent of the general population has PTSD.
 Among people who were victims of specific traumatic experiences (rape, child abuse, violent assaults, etc.), the rate of PTSD is 60–80 percent.

 Diagnosis of PTSD is challenging for a number of reasons.
 Because the symptoms are often delayed and may appear long after the traumatic event is over, many people don't connect the way they are feeling with the event they experienced months, or even years, before.
 Unfortunately, since avoiding reminders is one of the hallmarks of PTSD, it is common for those with PTSD to avoid diagnosis and treatment.
 Also, it is common for those who do seek treatment to be misdiagnosed.
 Because PTSD often occurs at the same time as other physiological and mental health disorders, PTSD symptoms may be masked or difficult to identify.
-Examples of common co-occurring conditions are depression, substance use/dependence, and bipolar disorder.
+Examples of common co-occurring conditions are depression, substance use/dependence, and dissociative disorders.
 Trauma survivors may experience physical health problems such as headaches, chest pain, or digestive or gynecological problems as well.
 However, a growing number of clinicians are skilled at recognizing PTSD and still others are specializing in treatment of traumatic stress disorders.
 If you think you, or someone you know, might have PTSD a thorough physical and mental health assessment is in order.